Sounds crazy, right?

 Well that’s true and I totally agree with you.

 But with all due respect, I don’t care what you think.
 Here’s why…

 The plan was NEVER to make six figures or a million dollars in one year – although it would’ve been nice to do so.

 The main goal was to execute the game-plan to prove to myself that I could do it (and prove that lady wasn’t full of BS, kinda like how some people might feel about me now).

 And now that I know it actually works, the sky’s the freakin’ limit!

 So what does all this mean for you?

-Well you should know that affiliate marketing is a great way to replace or supplement your income.
+It means that affiliate marketing is a great way to replace or supplement your income.

-You should also know that there will never be a better time to start an online business.
+And there will never be a better time to start an online business.
 All you need is a computer, wifi, and $100.

 If you don’t have a computer, go to the library.
 It’s FREE.